evilhawk00/PrintheadMaintainer/README.md

 ## Image for printing
 + **Currently only .bmp image is supported.**
 	+ Users can make their own printing image with photoshop.
 	+ The provided image will be stretched to fit the paper size.
-If you do not want the image being stretched, try cropping or create the image with the exact dimention ratios of your printer
+If you do not want the image being stretched, try cropping or creating the image with the exact dimention ratios of your printer

 		| Size      | Length  |  Width  |
 		| --------  | -----:  | :----:  |